pbuffolino/seeknay747.github.io/_posts/2025-02-12-defense-in-depth.md

 ## 1. Physical Security

-**Purpose:** Protect your devices from theft or tampering.
+**Purpose:** Protect your physical devices from theft or tampering.

 Imagine losing your phone or your laptop.
 Your photos, bank details, and passwords could all be at risk.
 Physical security ensures you protect the "front door" to your device.

 #### Recommendation:

 - **Use device locks, such as PINs, passcodes, or biometrics (e.g., fingerprint or facial recognition):** Prevents unauthorized users from accessing your device.
 Please avoid common passwords like "1234," birthdays, or easily guessed phrases.
-Do not reuse passwords across devices!
+Do not reuse PIN's/Passwords across devices!

 #### Platform-Specific Examples: